heidikrisse/GameOfLife/README.md

 - Use the default demo game board size.
 - Specify the game board size.
+    * Changing the size of the gameboard sets the default starting pattern

 - Use default pattern
 - Use random pattern